Kobe’s widow won’t have to undergo mental exam in lawsuit, judge rules - NewsBreak

 Los Angeles County sought to compel psychiatric evaluations for Vanessa Bryant and others to determine if they truly suffered emotional distress over photos of the crash scene and bodies that her lawsuit said were taken and shared by county sheriff’s deputies and firefighters.

 U.S. Magistrate Judge Charles F. Eick said that the county’s motion to compel an evaluation was untimely.
-Bryant’s invasion-of-privacy lawsuit is scheduled to begin in February.‘Teacher of the Year’ charged with child abuse
+Bryant’s invasion-of-privacy lawsuit is scheduled to begin in February.Vanessa Bryant releases names of deputies who shared photos of Kobe helicopter crash

 Kobe Bryant, daughter Gianna and seven others were killed Jan.
 26, 2020, when the helicopter they were aboard, on their way to a girls basketball tournament, crashed in the hills west of Los Angeles amid foggy weather.
 Federal safety officials blamed pilot error for the wreck.